PatrickFis/Azure-Study-Notes/Azure Developer/Azure Caching.md

   - Caching can be controlled from the "Caching rules" blade in the CDN
   - Default TTLs:
     - General web files: 7 days
+      - Used for static web content like images, JS libraries, style sheets, etc.
     - Large file optimizations: 1 day
     - Media streaming optimizations: 1 year
   - Settings can be overriden to retrieve data from the origin more frequently instead of every 7 days.